 Distance: 8.8 miles

+For a full post on Lewis River Falls and what to know before hiking, read my post here!
 Lewis River Falls is highly trafficked in the summer, so be prepared beforehand!
 There are four parking lots, one before the lower falls, the lower falls in the campground, middle falls, and upper falls.
 Currently, the lower falls parking lot is closed, but you can park at any of the others and just hike out from there.
 Make sure to bring your NW Forest Pass!
 The road is also manageable for pretty much any car, although there is a gravel section on the way there.

 Once you park it’s a out-and-back trail where you’ll be able to hike out from the main trail to several different waterfalls.
 The highlight of the trail is Upper Lewis River Falls, a 58 ft. high, 175 ft. wide waterfall!
-It’s probably one of the biggest waterfalls that I’ve ever seen on a trail in the area.

 The hike itself is fairly flat, aside from hiking off the main trail down to each of the falls.
 There is mud if it’s recently rained, so be prepared with proper footwear.
 The trail also wasn’t too maintained the last time I went, so you might have to step over stumps and brush against plants along the sides of the trail.